 To operate the raw water livewell, open the seacock with the livewell I.D. tag on the port side of the aft bilge.
 The livewell pump is screwed directly into the seacock.
 Plug the drain in the bottom of the livewell box and place the switch at the helm in the "on" position.
 The livewell will then fill with water through an inlet fitting near the bottom of the box.
 The water level will rise to a point slightly below the top of the livewell and drain overboard through a screened overflow fitting.
+See "Livewell/Washdown Layout" on page 8-17 for a layout diagram.

-If the seacock is left open and the pump is not on, the boats forward motion through the water will gradually fill the box.
-To prevent this inadvertent filling close the seacock when the livewell is not in use.
+If the livewell seacock is left open and the pump is not on, the boats forward motion through the water will gradually fill the box.
+To prevent this inadvertent filling, close the seacock when the livewell is not in use.

-Under certain conditions placing the outboard engine in reverse will ventilate the water under the boat and create an airlock in the livewell pump.
-To prevent an airlock, turn the livewell off prior to any high RPM or constant reverse operation.
-If the livewell pump becomes airlocked, correct this situation by turning the pump off for 20 seconds.
+Under certain conditions, placing the outboard engine(s) in reverse will ventilate the water under the boat and create an air lock in the livewell pump.
+To prevent this situation from occurring, it is recommended the livewell be turned off prior to any high RPM or continuous reverse operation.
+If the livewell pump becomes air-locked, correct this situation by turning the pump off for 20 seconds.